About Ancient Oaks

 Citizens Take Action

-The Oak Ridge Marsh Conservation Group, a volunteer arm of the Lake Zurich Parks Department, was formed in 2007 as a response to threats to these natural areas.
+The Oak Ridge Marsh Conservation Group, a volunteer arm of the Lake Zurich Parks Department, was formed in 2007 in response to growing threats to the area’s natural ecosystems.
+Concerned residents and conservationists came together to protect and restore the region’s woodlands, wetlands, and native plant life.

 Mary’s degree from the University of Wisconsin was in Resource Management and Environmental Law Enforcement.
 Mary has been Married to Paul for 30 years.
 Meghan and Joseph are their kids, and they have two border collies that she spoils rotten.
 She has worked for McHenry County Conservation District for many years.
 Her past employment includes, Village of Lake Zurich, Park District of Highland Park, Bryon Forest Preserve, Vernon Township and Lord and Taylor!
 Mary has lived in Lake Zurich since the early 90’s and served as a founding member of the Village of Lake Zurich’s Tree Commission for 19 years.
 She is fascinated with large carnivores and urban ecology, and she will devour any information on these.